derekelkins/agda-vim/README.md

 to errors.
 The make program is currently just "agda --vim", i.e. it does not compile the program.

 This requires syntax highlighting to be turned on and, for the interactivity, python plugins to be supported.
 This interacts via the same interface emacs uses, though a lot of the logic is in the emacs mode.
-This not an officially supported mode, so there's no guarantee it will work with different versions of Agda.
+This is not an officially supported mode, so there's no guarantee it will work with different versions of Agda.
 I've currently used it with Agda 2.3.2.1.
 I have not tested Literate Agda files at all and would be a bit surprised if they worked.

 This currently does not use any of the vim "package" formats.
-Copying the vim subfolder into your .vim file should be adequate and adding the following line to filetypes.vim should be adequate:
+Copying the vim subfolder into your .vim file should and adding the following line to filetypes.vim should be adequate:

     au BufNewFile,BufRead *.agda setf agda